rajeshbalamohan/tez-ats-import/README.txt

 Tez ATS import tool, which can optionally download data from related entities (e.g Hive related contents would be downloaded to "additionalInfo" json).

-These additionally downloaded related entities are stored in additionalInfo-*.json.
+These additionally downloaded related entities are stored in additionalInfo.json in the downloaded zip file.
 These info can be exposed via getAdditionalInfo (DAGInfo) later.

-YARN related information can also be retrieved and stored. (e.g http://atsmachine:8188/ws/v1/applicationhistory/apps/application_1437197396589_0782/appattempts)
+YARN related information are also be retrieved and stored. (e.g http://atsmachine:8188/ws/v1/applicationhistory/apps/application_1437197396589_0782/appattempts)

 Run (example):
 =============